THE TRANSMISSION GALLERY

 |The six 1296 kHz masts (beam bearing 96°) used for years to carry BBC Polish, Czech, Hungarian, Slovene, Slovak and German vernacular transmissions. |

-For a while, and outside of BBC hours, the frequency and transmitter were hired during the day by Radio Nationaal for reception in Holland.
+During the period 2000/2001, and outside of BBC hours, the frequency and transmitter were hired during the day by Radio Nationaal, a commercial station, for reception in Holland.

 |The six 1296 kHz towers, with the reserve 648 kHz mast in the foreground.
 In November 2017 this went back into service to carry Radio Caroline.|